 Collaboration Between Departments

-Being responsible for the environment as well as the communities that are directly affected by the business are the main concerns that must be taken care of by the company.
+Being responsible for the environment as well as the communities that are directly affected by the business are the main concerns that must the company care about.
 This is especially true for manufacturers that often deal with waste problems.

 Tips for Successful Operations Management